Currently 5 visitors

 Planet M.U.L.E.

-A newly developped version of M.U.L.E. running in a Java environment.
+Online M.U.L.E. game running in a Java environment.
 Can be played locally as well as over the internet.
 There's a large community of M.U.L.E. players from around the world.

 Atari M.U.L.E.
 Online